sdss/ObserverTools/README.md

 ### Moderators
 Dylan Gatlin, Dmitry Bizyaev

+### Authors
+In addition to the moderators who maintain this repo, scripts were written by the following authors: Elena Malanushenko, Jon Brinkmann, Viktor Malanushenko, Kaike Pan, Stephen Bailey,

 ## Structure
 Files that were once under sdss-hub:~/bin are now under old_bin, and Python 3